nick-jones/gost/docs/strings.md

 func Print(a ...interface{}) (n int, err error)
 ```

 So it receives empty interfaces as arguments.
+Given the way interfaces work, it's entirely possible what we're seeing
-So perhaps this is supplying type information?
-Let's check the first
+here is something that indicates type along with a pointer to the underlying value.
+Let's check that first reference
-reference:
+and run with the theory that it is carrying some type indication:

 ```
  109cfc5:       48 8d 05 74 e2 00 00    lea     rax, [rip + 57972]